-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS May 11, 2016
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS May 2, 2017

-The Annual Meeting of Stockholders of Fate Therapeutics, Inc. will be held on Wednesday, May 11, 2016 at 8:00 a.m. local time, at the offices of Fate Therapeutics, Inc., 3535 General Atomics Court, Suite 200, San Diego, CA 92121, for the following purposes:
+The Annual Meeting of Stockholders of Fate Therapeutics, Inc. (the "Company") will be held on Tuesday, May 2, 2017 at 8:00 a.m. local time, at the offices of Fate Therapeutics, Inc., 3535 General Atomics Court, Suite 200, San Diego, CA 92121, for the following purposes:

-- 1. To elect two Class III directors, as nominated by the Board of Directors, to hold office until the 2019 Annual Meeting of Stockholders or until their successors are duly elected and qualified; - 2.
-To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2016; and - 3.
+- 1. To elect two Class I directors, as nominated by the Company's Board of Directors, to hold office until the 2020 Annual Meeting of Stockholders or until their successors are duly elected and qualified; - 2.
+To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2017; - 3.
+To approve, under applicable NASDAQ listing rules, the issuance of 14,097,745 shares of the Company's common stock upon the conversion of 2,819,549 outstanding shares of the Company's Class A Convertible Preferred Stock; - 4.
+To approve an amendment and restatement of the Company's 2013 Stock Option and Incentive Plan and to approve the material terms for payment of performance-based compensation; and - 5.
 To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.